chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 #### Main Scene
 <img src="/images/development/main_scene.png" alt="Main Scene" class="mx-auto max-w-xl" width="600"/>

-This scene contains the **Normal** mode, meaning it runs most of the functionality that users will experience on the HoloLens.
+This scene provides all the features that are available on the AR device.
-It provides the environment for molecules, menus and other objects users interacts with.
+However, some functions are only featured on the server.

 If you are currently editing something that happens during runtime, you will most likely test it by running the **Main Scene**.